Slack’s diversity report reveals how many people with disabilities it employs

 slack non-technical

 It would be remiss of me to not talk about white people and men, so here goes.
-Yes, both groups still exist at Slack, with white people making up 59.4% of the company’s workforce in the U.S. and men making up 56.5% of Slack’s global workforce.
+Yes, both groups still exist at Slack, with white people making up 59.4 percent of the company’s workforce in the U.S. and men making up 56.5 percent of Slack’s global workforce.
 If I could break out the number of white men at Slack, you best believe I would, but unlike past reports, Slack did not include any stats around intersectionality.

 Anyway, you can check out the rest of the stats above in the gallery.
 Moving forward, it’s unclear what Slack’s goals are, given the fact that it didn’t share any.
 But Slack says it anticipates “much more experimentation and growth over the coming years,” the company wrote in its report.